ScriptAddicts/hiring/senior_data_analyst.md

 **How to apply:**

-We want to get a sense of how you think.
-To that end, please use your cover letter to share with us your take on the following questions:
+We want to get a sense of how you think and write.
+To that end, please send us an email  the following questions:

 *   Tell us why you want this job, not just any job
 *   Tell us about what you like and dislike about SQL
 *   What was the last thing you learned?

-*   We value great writers, so take your time with the application.
+We value great writers, so take your time with the application.
 Stock cover letters won’t do.

-Send us your cover letter and resume, plus any public profile or material you feel relevant to [stan@talarian.io](mailto:stan@talarian.io)
+Attach your resume, and any public profile or material you feel relevant to [stan@talarian.io](mailto:stan@talarian.io)

 We will first ask you a few targeted questions to be answered by email so as to get acquainted to you in writing.
 If that goes well, we’ll send you a “data analyst test”.
-You’ll then move on to an interview with a the Lead Data Analyst, Data Engineer and then with the CEO
+You’ll then move on to an interview with the Data team and then with the CEO

 We can’t wait to hear from you!